Anything “natural” typically has a good chance of being vegan.

 Summary: Can Vegans Eat Nature Valley Granola Bars?

 Ultimately, it comes down to the risk you want to take.

-If you’re willing to take a risk on the sugar not being fully vegan, there are quite a few options for you:
+If you’re willing to take a risk on the sugar and natural flavors not being vegan, there are quite a few options for you:

 - Almond Butter

 - Apple Crisp

 Unfortunately, no Nature Valley granola bars are clearly vegan, so you’d be better looking at something like Clif bars (many Clif bars are vegan) instead.